3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_02/express/intro-to-express.md

 <br />

-## What are we Learning This afternoon?
+## What Are We Learning This Afternoon?

 This afternoon, we are going to learn about how to set up and configure a server that will listen for HTTP requests from the browser.